C2SM/icon-vis/README.md

 	> ValueError: conflicting sizes for dimension 'values': length 1567452 on 'VN' and length 1043968 on {'generalVerticalLayer': 'generalVerticalLayer', 'values': 'P'}

-	Solution: You might be trying to open a heterogeneous GRIB file with multiple hypercubes. try `cfgrib.open_datasets` (open_datasets with an **s**!) which automates the selection of appropriate filter_by_keys and returns a list of all valid xarray.Dataset's in the GRIB file. [cfgrib Documentation](https://github.com/ecmwf/cfgrib)
+	Solution: You might be trying to open a heterogeneous GRIB file with multiple hypercubes.
+Try `cfgrib.open_datasets` (open_datasets with an **s**!) which automates the selection of appropriate filter_by_keys and returns a list of all valid xarray.Dataset's in the GRIB file. [cfgrib Documentation](https://github.com/ecmwf/cfgrib)

 ```python
 import cfgrib